-Short-term incentives are assessed by the Remuneration & Nomination Committee based on two components:
+Short-term incentives are assessed by the Remuneration & Nomination Committee based on three components:

-- 1. The performance of the business as a whole; and - 2.
+- 1. The performance of the business as a whole; - 2.
+The extent to which the executive team achieves strategic objectives set by the board; and - 3.
 The individual performances of each employee.